-The Nesting Bird Habitat Incentive Program (NBHIP) was established in 2018 by the passing of Assembly Bill (AB) 2697 and is designed to address declines in local breeding waterfowl and ring-necked pheasant populations.
-The program wasn’t funded until the passing of AB 614 in October 2021, which created an additional surcharge of $10 for the upland game bird hunting validation and state duck hunting validation
+The Nesting Bird Habitat Incentive Program (NBHIP) was established in 2018 by the passing of Assembly Bill (AB) 2697 and was designed to address declines in local breeding waterfowl and ring-necked pheasant populations.
+Local breeding populations of these species have been in decline since the 1970’s.

-The NBHIP is designed to provide economic incentives to encourage landowners to voluntarily cultivate or retain upland cover such as cover crops, cereal grains, grasses, forbs, and pollinator plants for the benefit of nesting waterfowl, game birds and pollinators.
-Habitat projects funded by NBHIP will include both annual enhancements and long-term habitat enhancement projects.
+The NBHIP is designed to provide economic incentives to encourage landowners to cultivate or retain upland cover such as cover crops, cereal grains, grasses, forbs, and pollinator plants for the benefit of nesting waterfowl, game birds, and pollinators.
+Habitat projects funded by NBHIP will include both annual and long-term habitat enhancement projects.

 WANT TO PARTICIPATE?

 Applications for the Rice Levee Program have closed for this year.
 Enrollment for Delayed Cereal Grain Harvest and Fallow Agricultural will be open from March 11 – April 10, 2024.